AOTEAROA NEW ZEALAND

 we look forward to updating you on future events.

-CELEBRATING THE 600th MEMORIAL ANNIVESARY OF THE GREAT BUDDHIST MASTER
+CELEBRATING THE 600th MEMORIAL ANNIVERSARY OF THE GREAT BUDDHIST MASTER

 TSONGKHAPA